 However, a stop here could…

-For those in Group #3: Help you see that your works, no matter how noble or altruistic they may have been, will never be good enough for you to earn your own salvation; and, introduce you to the Person whose one work of atonement is the only one deemed acceptable by God, thus making it the only one capable of securing the salvation that we all need.
+For those in Group #3: Help you see that your works, no matter how noble or altruistic they may have been, will never be good enough for you to earn your own salvation; and introduce you to the Person whose one work of atonement is the only one that has been deemed acceptable by God, thus making it the only one capable of securing the salvation that we all need.

-Now, in just the short amount of time that it took to say that, we’ve already reached our first stop; a stop which will prove to be most essential because it is here that we will learn what salvation is, what it does for us, and why we need it.
+Now, in just the short amount of time that it took to say that we’ve already reached our first stop, one which will prove to be most essential because it is here that we will learn what salvation is, what it does for us, and why we need it.
 As for finding out how we get it, that is something that we will discover when we reach the next stop on our tour—the New Birth Station.